vroncevic/atmanager/README.md

 Apache Tomcat Manager (Bash script) version 1.0
 ================================================================================

-The README is used to introduce the module and provide instructions on how to install the module, any machine dependencies it may have (for example C compilers and installed libraries) and any other information that should be provided before the module is installed.
+The README is used to introduce the tool and provide instructions on how to install the tool, any machine dependencies it may have (for example C compilers and installed libraries) and any other information that should be provided before the tool is installed.

 INSTALLATION